 - The Lower Threshold can be modified with the bottom slider - 2.
-Unwrapping parameters are applied to all Background Corrections and Reconstructions.
+Any changes to the Phase Unwrapping parameters are applied to all Background Corrections and Reconstructions.

 3.4 Flow Analysis

 The QFlow 4D Flow analysis is referred to as a Reconstruction.
 The Flow Analysis procedure enables reformatting the time-based 3D volume, into a 2D series, which is then quantified in another app, QFlow 2D.